• Skip to primary navigation

 Instructions

-• Press the pie crust into the pie plate and proof.
-Bake 8 to 10 minutes, until the crust is just barely golden.
+• Press the pie crust into the pie plate, leaving a little bit of an edge above the pie plate (so it doesn't fall down) and prick with a fork (see note).
+Bake the crust for 8 to 10 minutes, until it is just barely golden and not at all brown.

 • When crust comes out of the oven, pour syrup and pecan mixture into it.